FlavScents AInsights Entry for Acetophenone (CAS: 98-86-2)

 8. Practical Insights for Formulators

 Acetophenone is valued for its ability to impart a sweet, floral character to both flavors and fragrances.
-It synergizes well with other floral and fruity notes, enhancing the overall complexity of a composition.
-Common formulation pitfalls include overuse, leading to an overpowering or artificial character.
-It is often under-used in formulations seeking a subtle floral nuance.
-Formulators should consider its stability and potential interactions with other ingredients to optimize its use.
+It synergizes well with other floral and fruity notes, enhancing the overall profile.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering effect.
+It is often under-utilized in complex formulations where subtlety is desired.

 Citation hooks: FlavScents; industry practice